Long-Time Behaviors of Stochastic Linear-Quadratic Optimal Control Problems: HJB Equations and the Cell Problem

 where $P$ is the stabilizing solution to the algebraic Riccati equation \rf{ARE}.

 \ep

-On the other hand, without assuming $b=\si=q=0$ and $r=0$, the corresponding LQ problem, denoted by (LQ)$^\i$, is not well-formulated, since the running cost rate function $f(X(\cd),u(\cd))$ might not be integrable on $[0,\i)$, in other words, $u\notin\sU_{ad}[0,\i)$.
-However, we still can well-define the Hamiltonian $H(x,\Bp,\BP)$.
+On the other hand, without assuming $b=\si=q=0$ and $r=0$, the corresponding LQ control problem, denoted by (LQ)$^\i$, is not well-formulated, since the running cost rate function $f(X(\cd),u(\cd))$ might not be integrable on $[0,\i)$, in other words, $u\notin\sU_{ad}[0,\i)$.
+However, the Hamiltonian $H(x,\Bp,\BP)$ is still well-defined.
 Hence, Problem (C) always makes sense (see \cite{Lions-Papanicolauo-Varadhan 1987}).
-Note that this problem is closely related to the homogenization of Hamilton-Jacobi equation.
+Note that this problem is closely related to the homogenization of HJB equation.
 The next theorem gives the explicit solution of Problem (C).